Jonas Valančiūnas: Memphis Grizzlies (2019–2021)

-New Orleans Pelicans (2021–present)
+New Orleans Pelicans (2021–2024)

-On 7 August 2021, Valančiūnas was traded to the New Orleans Pelicans for Eric Bledsoe, Steven Adams, and a 2022 protected first round pick.
+On 7 August 2021, Valančiūnas was traded to the New Orleans Pelicans for Eric Bledsoe, Steven Adams, and a 2022 protected first-round pick.
 On 20 October, Valančiūnas signed a reported two-year, $30 million contract extension with the New Orleans Pelicans.
 On 29 November, Valančiūnas recorded a career-high 39 points on seven three-pointers made, along with 15 rebounds, in a 123–104 win over the Los Angeles Clippers.